 - Stock hedges against uncertainty.
 Demand forecasts are always uncertain to a degree, as are supply plans.
 To guard against these uncertainties you have to maintain safety stocks, or you will almost certainly lose sales due to stock-outs.
 The longer the lead-times you operate with, and the more difficult the demand is to forecast, the more safety stock you need.

 - Stock can be used to balance capacity against seasonally fluctuating demand.
 Anyone producing, for example, ice cream, beverages, or Christmas decorations would be a complete fool to build up their production capacity to match the demand rates of the highest selling days of the year.
 It is much cheaper to finance the stockpiling of products and the additional safety stocks required than to increase production capacity by a factor of ten.
+A good S&OP process will make risk management significantly more effective.

 - Offering your customers short lead-times.
 Though many products have to be imported across great distances, customers’ ideas of acceptable lead-times will be much shorter.
 You may have to wait three months for the next shipment to come in.
 Your customers won’t.
 You need to supply them from stock.
+Running long-distance and short-distance procurement in parallel results in improved delivery reliability, increased supply chain management flexibility, and lower overall costs.

-So stock-holding is a necessity for the vast majority of traders, the basic trick is to keep just the right amount.
+So, stock-holding is a necessity for the vast majority of traders, the basic trick is to keep just the right amount.
 All too often companies have too much stocks of some products, while too little stocks of others.
-Luckily there are several inventory management and supply chain planning solutions on the market that help you to find the right stock levels and supply chain plans for all products in your assortment.
+Luckily there are several inventory management and supply chain planning solutions on the market that helps you to find the right stock levels and supply chain plans for all products in your assortment.

 Stay on top of the latest trends in retail planning